Rexbrainz/philo/README.md

-This project aims to teach concurrent programming, focusing on multithreading.
+This project aims to use the dining philosopher problem to learn concurrent programming, focusing on multithreading.